The Israel Numismatic Society is pleased to offer research, publication and travel grants from the Arnold Spaer Fund for Numismatic Research.

 3. One annual Travel Grant for participation in an overseas congress up to the sum of $1,000.

-The applications will be appraised by a committee composed of the Society’s scientific committee: Dr. Danny Syon, Dr. Haim Gitler and David Hendin and a representative of the Spaer family.
+The applications will be appraised by a committee, currnetly including Dr. Danny Syon, Dr. Haim Gitler and David Hendin.
 In the case of the Publication Grant, also by the INR editorial board.
 The committee will recommend the grantees and the sum to be granted.

-The committee is under no obligation to choose a grantee in any case and its decision is final.
+The committee is under no obligation to choose a grantee.
+The final approval is by the INS National board, and its decision is final.

 1. Research Grant: The research topic must be related to the numismatics of the southern Levant, as defined by the focus of the society's journal, Israel Numismatic Research (INR 1: p.
 3: "Coinages circulating in the southern Levant...medals, tokens, metrology, sealings and minor arts related to numismatics").
 The grant will serve to defray costs of traveling to research centers, collections and libraries and living costs during research and writing.
 Grantees awarded the entire sum of $10,000 will receive one half in the first year, and the second half in the second year, after providing proof of progress to the committee.